Earn a healthcare administration degree and become possible

 - Program length: complete in as few as 16 months

 - Transfer up to 16 open healthcare credit electives; 45 total approved credits

 - 100% online classes you can take right at home

 - Access to accomplished faculty with extensive experience in healthcare administration & management

 - Courses in important real-world applications, including Patient Privacy and Conflict Resolution

-- Direct pathway to Herzing's bachelor's in healthcare management program
+- Direct pathway to Herzing's bachelor's in healthcare administration degree program

 Healthcare Administration program curriculum & classes